Rupatai Patil Nilangekar

-Rupatai Diliprao Patil Nilangekar (born 4 June 1957) is an Indian politician who served as the Member of the Lok Sabha represent the Latur constituency, from 2004 to 2009.
+Rupatai Diliprao Patil Nilangekar (born 4 June 1957) is an Indian politician who served as the Member of the Lok Sabha representing the Latur constituency, from 2004 to 2009.
 She is a member of the Bharatiya Janata Party (BJP) political party.

 She is the daughter-in-law of former Chief Minister of Maharashtra, Shivajirao Patil Nilangekar.
 Her son Sambhaji Patil Nilangekar was appointed minister in Devendra Fadnavis' BJP Government in Maharashtra in 2016.